blase147/OOP-School-Library/README.md

 In this project, I achieved the following

-- Created Class Person
+- Created a class Corrector with a method correct_name.
-- Created Class Student
+- Set an instance of Corrector in Person on initialization.
-- Created Class Teacher
+- In Person, added a method validate_name that uses the Corrector instance to validate and save the corrected name(after trimming name).

 ## 🛠 Built With <a name="built-with"></a>